mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 ### NOTES
 Total Time: **46 minutes**

 When I woke this morning, the sorest body part was my right ankle; I'll be paying attention on the run later in the day.

 Second, I received the email letting me know that vaccine age cohort is up next.
 I am booked for my shot next [Thursday](ironman2021-16weeksout?thu) at 1030!

+I am re-rating the stress score for today given the type of project that I have been pulled into at work.
+This was a long day on the phone and a longer day on the computer.
+<!---->
 If I knew it was going to be windy this afternoon, I may have put my sneakers on before work instead of after work.
 On the backside of _Craigflower Hill_, needed to put effort into the downhill because the headwind was that strong.
-<!---->

 ![Run Paces](/assets/jpg/run-20210506.jpeg)
 I started to feel good after 24 minutes and things felt light and easy until the end.